 This in vitro study missed an opportunity to investigate human-practical aspects.
 Nobody eats oats without preparing them with water.
 But effects on digestibility from minutes and hours of soaking, boiling, microwaving, etc. weren’t analyzed.

-Gut microbiota outnumber human cells 10-to-1.
+Gut microbiota outnumber human cells.
 Treat them well with both Avena nuda resistant oat starch and indigestible hulls, and expect reciprocity.